CHN(O)S Elemental Analysis

 How does the analysis work?

 The determination of CHNOS elements is done indirectly from combustion products.
-The sample is combusted at high temperature in a pure oxygen environment to allow complete reaction of carbon, hydrogen, nitrogen, and sulfur to their combustion products (CO2, H2O, N2, and SO2).
-Also a carrier gas, typically helium, is added.
+The sample is combusted at high temperature in a pure oxygen environment to allow a complete reaction of carbon, hydrogen, nitrogen, and sulfur to their combustion products (CO2, H2O, N2, and SO2).
+Also, a carrier gas, typically helium, is added.

 After the combustion, the gas mixture goes through copper, which removes the excess oxygen and reduces the nitrogen oxides to elemental nitrogen.
 Absorbent traps are used to collect impurities allowing only CO2, N2, H2O, and SO2 to be directed to the detector.